-Fig. 7 b) compares, on Corel, the PRA curves of PCA+Variance and PCA+QDA, with those previously presented for infomax ($l \in \{0, 1\}$) on PCA space7.
-PCA+QDA performs significantly worse than all other approaches.
-This is not surprising, given the strong non-Gaussianity of the distributions of Fig. 1 a).
-With the Gaussian mixture classifier, maximum variance and marginal infomax have similar performance8, but infomax with l = 1 is substantially better.
-For example, in the PCA case, energy compaction requires about 30 features to reach the accuracy that infomax (l = 1) achieves with only 10!
+Fig. 7b compares, on Corel, the PRA curves of PCA + Variance and PCA + QDA with those previously presented for infomax ($l \in \{0,1\}$) on the PCA space.
+PCA + QDA performs significantly worse than all other approaches.
+This is not surprising, given the strong non-Gaussianity of the distributions in Fig. 1a.
+With the Gaussian mixture classifier, maximum variance and marginal infomax have similar performance, but infomax with l=1 is substantially better.
+For example, in the PCA case, energy compaction requires about 30 features to reach the accuracy that infomax (l=1) achieves with only 10.
 For the DCT, the ratio is even larger, closer to 4/1.
 Visual inspection of recognition results shows significant improvement for queries from classes that share visual attributes with other classes in the database (see [78] for examples).